nguyentumine/AIO-Boot/README.md

 - UEFI-GPT and MBR-Legacy.
 - USB and HDD with FAT32 or NTFS format ...
 - Supports boot into Legacy mode for the hard disk in GPT style.
+- [Boot directly to UEFI mode from Legacy mode using Clover](https://www.sitecuatui.com/uefi-legacy-clover/).
+Your computer does not need UEFI support.
 - Boot via LAN with Tiny PXE Server.
 - Integration of package through **AIOCreator.exe** tool.
 - Bypass the Secure Boot on the UEFI mode via **Shimx64.efi** (need tester).
 If your computer has a Secure Boot section, turn it on, then boot **/EFI/Boot/shimx64.efi**.
 - Support boot via LAN using UEFI mode.
 - Automatically identifying and boot into the operating system installed on HDD: FreeBSD, Mac OS X/Darwin, Windows 7/8.1/10/Vista, Windows NT/2000/XP, Windows 98/ME, MS-DOS, FreeDOS, Linux distributions, Android-x86 and Remix OS 32bit/64bit...
 You will not need to worry about problems boot error, error loss boot ...
 - One or more partitions, AIO Boot also supports hidden partition.
 - Support hotkeys for Grub2.
 At the main menu, if you want to boot into a certain menu, simply press their hot key.
-For example, to restart your computer, you simply press the "r" or "o" to shutdown.
+For example, to restart your computer, you simply press the "F7" or "F6" to shutdown.
+- Support password protection for Grub2.
+  - Anyone who does not have a password can not boot, edit menus, and use the Grub2 command line.
+  - The password uses the **PBKDF2** method to encrypt so no one can know the password you have set.
+  - Anyone can change or remove passwords if they have access to Grub2 files.
 - Supports multiple languages, including Vietnamese, English, Russian and French...
 - Multiple sets of Windows setup files- XP, 2000, 2003, Vista, WIndows 7, Server 2008, Windows 8, Server 2012, both 32 and 64 bit versions are supported.
 Both BIOS and (U)EFI mode are supported.
 - Support to restore the Windows bootloader for both Legacy and UEFI mode.